tc39/proposal-pattern-matching/README.md

 If the pattern is skipped because the property doesn't exist, treat any bindings coming from the pattern the same as ones coming from skipped `or` patterns.

+Object pattern execution order is as follows:

+1. For each non-rest object pattern clause `key: sub-pattern`, in source order:
+    1. Check that the subject has the property `key`.
+If it doesn't, return failure.
+    2. Get the value of the `key` property, and match it against `sub-pattern`.
+If that fails to match, return failure.
+2. If there's a rest pattern clause, collect all enumerable own properties of the subject that weren't tested in the previous step, and put them into a fresh `Object`.
+    Match that against the rest pattern.
+    If that fails, return failure.
+3. Return success.

 #### Examples